Japan, Your Way.

 Japan is stunning year-round — each season offers its own story:

-• Autumn (September–November): Crisp air, fiery foliage, and peaceful temples.
+• Autumn (September–November): Fiery foliage, crisp air, peaceful temples.

-• Winter (December–February): Snowy escapes, onsen steam, and cozy luxury.
+• Winter (December–February): Snowy escapes, onsen towns, cozy luxury.

 • How many cities should I see on my first trip?